-Figure 15 shows the number of metropolitan areas that use various incident response methods in freeways.
+Figure 14 shows the number of metropolitan areas that use various incident response methods in freeways.
 More than half of the metropolitan areas reporting use publicly operated service patrols.
+The growth in newdeployments has slowed and is projected to decrease in 2005.

-Figure 15 Incident Response on Freeways
+Figure 14 Incident Response on Freeways

-Figure 16 shows the number of metropolitan areas reporting the use of publicly operated service patrols for incident response on arterials.
-Although the coverage of these service patrols is limited, as was shown above in Figure 12, nearly half of the metropolitan areas report some level of deployment.
+Figure 15 shows the number of metropolitan areas reporting the use of publicly operated service patrols for incident response on arterials.
+Although the coverage of these service patrols is limited, as was shown above in Figure 11, nearly half of the metropolitan areas report some level of deployment.

-Figure 16 Incident Response on Arterials
+Figure 15 Incident Response on Arterials